Auckland teen Grace Hill died along with boyfriend's parents in horror Hamilton crash

 "What can you say.
 The guy is pretty lucky.
 He gets to walk away and I don't understand how it happened, we drove past there yesterday a couple of times and I just don't understand how it could have happened.

-"But what he's done to our family and the Kay family...
+"But what he's done to our family and the Kay family ...
 [Mitchell] and his sister are orphans.
 You just can't get your head around any of that."

-Mitchell's grandparents also live in Hamilton.
+Mitchell's grandparents live in Te Kuiti.

 She said Mitchell's mother, Tania, treated Grace like one of her own, while his father, Jeremy, a drummer in local band, Tenfoot Leap, was "the classic dad".